PrinzEugn/Beginning-Data-Viz-in-R/GDS2017_Visualization_Tutorial.md

 While these built-in colors are useful, they are not necessarily pretty, easily printable, or color-blind friendly.
 Luckily, someone has already created a fantastic set up colors tailored to data visualization.

-*RColorBrewer* is based off of the tool (Color Brewer)\[<http://colorbrewer2.org/>\], created by Dr. Cindy Brewer, head of the PSU Department of Geography, and a classy lady.
+*RColorBrewer* is based off of the tool [Color Brewer](http://colorbrewer2.org/), created by Dr. Cindy Brewer, head of the PSU Department of Geography, and a classy lady.
 Originally conceived for maps, it is very useful for all kinds of data, as we shall see.

 ``` r
 # install.packages("RColorBrewer")